Guscraftin/bot_XperPool/README.md

 - Log when a user joins or leaves the server.
 - Logs when a message changes or is deleted.
 - Logs when a role is added or removed from a user.
+- Logs when a moderation actions as they occur (mute/ban).
 - Send a welcome message to the new user.
 - Send a welcome message in the general channel when a user receives the "members" role.